annswob/Pracuj.pl/Pracuj.md

 <img src="starting.jpg" alt="starting" style="width:450px; height:900px"/>

 Let's skip the login and register options and click directly on *Pomiń* (*skip*).
+You can find this option on the top right-hand corner of your screen.

-The following search options and categories will appear on your screen:
+The following search options and categories will appear:

 <img src="search1.jpg" alt="search1" style="width:450px; height:900px"/>